-On recent form, the March S&P 500 future stalled into the old high, and then US equities struggled to sustain activity above the 3,959.25 previous all-time high by more than \$10 (both a natural rule of thumb and key weekly Oscillator level) through all of last week.
+On recent form, the March S&P 500 future stalled into the old high, and then US equities struggled to sustain activity above the 3,959.25 previous all-time high by more than \$10 (both a natural rule of thumb and key weekly Oscillator level) through all of that week.
 This was the further indication that Negation of the 3,931-35 dual resistance might be more of a 'failure swing' than full bullish signal.

 There was even atypical weakness into the FOMC announcements and Chair Powell's press conference.
 In fact, it was only on revised economic projections that the March S&P 500 future pushed back above the old 3,960 area high, further encouraged by Powell's statement that US growth was likely to be very strong and any inflation would be very transitory.
-That not only caused a further push higher during Regular Trading Hours, but fomented a new March contract (also front month future) overnight 3,989 all-time trading high that evening.

-Yet then various factors conspired to drop it back to the 3,960 area that Thursday.
-In any event, the June S&P 500 future (front month since March 19th) held not too much worse than 3,960 area through Thursday morning, and temporarily spiked back up to it into lunchtime.
-However, by right after lunch it fell sharply back not just from that area, but also well below the previous week's 3,942 weekly Close.
+Yet then various factors conspired to drop it back to 3,960 area that Thursday.
+June S&P 500 future (front month since March 19th) also fell sharply below the previous week's 3,942 weekly Close.